 Wizard World Comic Con officially arrived (squeeee)!
 Along with it, numerous celebrities and artists known throughout the world flooded the Minneapolis Convention Center alongside thousands of fans and geeks doing what they do best - getting their geek on.

-The con ran from May 2nd through May 4th (May the Fourth, a perfect holiday for a con) headlining familiar faces such as Lou Ferrigno, Michael Rooker, Jason David Frank, Robert Englund, Dean Cain, William Shatner, Matt Smith, Karen Gillan, and several other stars fans were more than eager to meet.
+The Minneapolis comic con ran from May 2nd through May 4th (May the Fourth, a perfect holiday for a con) headlining familiar faces such as Lou Ferrigno, Michael Rooker, Jason David Frank, Robert Englund, Dean Cain, William Shatner, Matt Smith, Karen Gillan, and several other stars fans were more than eager to meet.
 The great Neal Adams and Bob Layton, not to mention a slew of other renowned artists, were also in attendance for those interested in comic books and their masterminds.

 We pride ourselves on being costume experts and geeks, so we wouldn't have missed this con for the world!
 Over the course of the three days, we were thrilled at how well the con ran.
 Often times conventions can get bogged down with massive lines and shoulder-to-shoulder crowds, but the convention center proved to be the perfect venue for the crowd of raving fans.
 If you wanted a photo or an autograph from an admired celebrity, chances are you had no trouble getting it as long as you were patient.
 Even the large Q & A sessions with celebrities were done incredibly well.
 The lines stretched long but if you wanted to hear what Matt Smith had to say you at least got in the hall to hear him.

-We chose to visit some of our favorite celebrites and ogle over them as we got autographs.
+We chose to visit some of our favorite celebrities and ogle over them as we got autographs.
 William Shatner was awesome.
 Sean Astin was impressed by our halfling slippers.
 Robert Englund said our Freddy Krueger glove was God!
 While Dean Cain and Matt Smith thought our custom printed images were sweet.
 The autographs are awesome, but we liked getting to see these folks at eye level.
 It's a delightful experience meeting your favorite actors and if you didn't catch it this year, make sure you do in 2015.

 Here is our memory reel in all its glory.
 Oh Minneapolis Wizard World Comic Con, how we love thee.

 Another reason we went to the con was to see all the amazing costumes, and boy were we impressed!
-We took hundreds of pictures with friendly and accomodating people dressed to the nines as they strolled through the stalls of comics, action figures, and prints.
+We took hundreds of pictures with friendly and accommodating people dressed to the nines as they strolled through the stalls of comics, action figures, and prints.
 Naturally, Wizard World held a costume contest that showcased some of the best costumes, but we thought we should mention our favorites.

 Here are our picks for the best costumes at Minneapolis Wizard World Comic Con.